| |

 out my new digicam.
 Since then my fascination has been

-growing rapidly.
+growing rapidly again.
 If anything, butterflies make me realise

 how fragile we really are: life is a miracle!